dccuchile/wefe/README.rst

 -----------------------

 The documentation is created using sphinx.
-It can be found in the doc folder at the root of the project.
+It can be found in the docs folder at the root of the project.
 To compile the documentation, run:

 .. code-block:: bash